 What is Equine Therapy?

 Equine riding therapy, otherwise known as hippotherapy, is horseback riding that targets mental health.
-You can also improve your physical health through horseback riding, though your mental state is always the primary focus of this treatment.
+You can also improve your physical health through equestrian therapy for MS, though your mental state is always the primary focus of this treatment.
 The strength and balance that you build with hippotherapy can enhance your quality of life.
 It can do this by helping you maintain a feeling of independence, aiding you in staving off fatigue and spasticity, and improving your mood.

 Caring for the horse also creates a bond and demands communication between the animal and the rider.
 This time is therapeutic for both parties.
 It allows the individual with MS to look outside themselves and address the needs of the horse, who will in turn address and aid in the needs of the rider.
-It also stimulates the brain, which helps with function and control.
+Horse therapy for MS also stimulates the brain, which helps with function and control.
 Moreover, a person can practice speaking by giving the horse commands.

 Taking care of a horse and activating thousands of muscles while riding should help you have a healthier mind and body.
 Pairing this practice with a proper sleep schedule and a good diet may alleviate a lot of the symptoms that hinder you in your day-to-day routines.